natibek/localgit/README.md

 ## `localgit push`

-Calls `git commit -am new updates ; git push` in each git repository clone (therefore only commits and pushes modified files).
+Calls `git commit -am "new updates" ; git push` in each git repository clone (therefore only commits and pushes modified files).
 Ensures that the local clone is not behind the origin.

 Has the following arguments:
 1. `--push-all`, `-A`: Push all the changes including untracked ones.